The Art of Writing Great Twitter Headlines

 The first thing to keep in mind is that a headline is a promise.
 It promises some kind of benefit or reward in exchange for attention.
 That reward could range from an amusing diversion to the solution to a pressing problem.

-A good way to make sure your headlines always offer a compelling reward is to use the 4-U approach.
-This is a copywriting technique taught by AWAI.
+The best way to make sure your headlines always offer a compelling reward is to go back to the basics of copywriting.
+In this case, go back to the tried, tested, and true 4-U approach.

 Your headlines must:

-2. Provide him with a sense of URGENCY,
+- Provide her with a sense of URGENCY,

 For a whole lot of elaboration on this, check out How to Write Magnetic Headlines.